Stand Out With an Undergraduate Degree From Webster

 Webster University's state-of-the art virtual cinema system and newly renovated facilities housed at the School of Communications were recently featured on PBS's "Living St. Louis."
 Our new facilities put Webster at the forefront of new media production methods, ensuring Webster's success into the next century of cinema creation.

-Explore Webster University's new Virtual Cinema System below, through a video featured from PBS' series "Living St. Louis."
-The video dives deep into the Virtual Cinema System and how it is utilized in filmmaking, citing "The Mandalorian" as an example.
+Webster University's new Virtual Cinema System was featured on the PBS' series "Living St. Louis" and dives deep into how the system works and how it is utilized in filmmaking, citing "The Mandalorian" as an example.

 Transcript